srikarrohit/pythonprograms/readme.txt

 reading variables in a line
---read as a string then split then convert into the necessary datatype and map it to the required number of variables map(int, raw_input().split())
+--read as a string then split then convert into the necessary datatype and map it to the required number of variables map(int, raw_input().split()) couldn't log a python session.
+I guess one can only log in an ipython session